djcooke/compendium/_hoh_071_enemies/okami.md

   DRK:
     difficulty: Easy
     notes:
-      - 'Never casts so open with TBN when in AA range'
+      - 'Never casts, so open with TBN when in melee range'
   MCH:
     difficulty: Hard
     notes: